swannodette/swannodette.github.com/_posts/2013-12-17-the-future-of-javascript-mvcs.md

 Ok, excellent work!
-But, uh, while 2-4X faster across 3 major browser should be enough to get anyone interested, especially considering the fact that we're achieving this level of performance with immutable data, that's nowhere near the 30X-40X claims you might have seen me make on Twitter.
+But, uh, while 2-4X faster across 3 major browser should be enough to get anyone interested, especially considering the fact that we're achieving this level of performance *because of* immutable data, that's nowhere near the 30X-40X claims you might have seen me make on Twitter.